-Appendix F
+Appendix G

 APPEALS

 APPEALS TO THE DISTRICT APPEALS PANEL

 RELEVANT PROVISIONS:

 KRS 156.557

 (9) The local board of education shall establish an evaluation appeals panel for certified school personnel that shall consist of two (2) members elected by the certified employees of the local district and one (1) member appointed by the board of education who is a certified employee of the local board of education.
 Certified school personnel who think they were not fairly evaluated may submit an appeal to the panel for a timely review of their evaluation.